iteratelabs/cassia-ruby/README.md

 ```ruby
 access_controller.open_ap_state
 ```
-`access_controller` is a `Cassia::AccessController` object which contains attributes and structures of a Cassia access controller.

 #### Close Ap-state Monitoring on SSE Channel
 ```ruby
 access_controller.close_ap_state
 ```
-`access_controller` is a `Cassia::AccessController` object which contains attributes and structures of a Cassia access controller.

 #### Create One Combined SSE Connection
 ```ruby
 access_controller.combined_sse
 ```
-`access_controller` is a `Cassia::AccessController` object which contains attributes and structures of a Cassia access controller.

 #### Discover All GATT Services
 ```ruby
 access_controller.discover_all_services(router: "CC:1B:E0:E7:FE:F8", device_mac: "CC:1B:E0:E7:FE:F9")
 device.services
 ```
-`access_controller` is a `Cassia::AccessController` object which contains attributes and structures of a Cassia access controller.

 `router` is the MAC address of the router that is currently connected to the access controller.